Business & Economics

 The department follows the Cambridge Pre-U specification.
 This is a linear course which is assessed by two examinations at the end of the second year and a research project.
 The Pre-U courses attract more UCAS points than A-levels and are highly regarded by the best universities including the Russell Group.
-Mr Wareing (Head of Department) is the Chief Examiner of this course
+Mr Wareing (Head of Department) was the Chief Examiner of this course until 2019.

 Further details can be found on the CIE website. www.cie.org.uk

 The department follows the Edexcel syllabus.
-In total four units are studied and these are examined at the end of the second year.
+In total four units are studied and these are examined at the end of the second year through three exams.
 The course is linear.
-Three exams are taken at the end of the second year.

 For more details on the curriculum, visit the Edexcel web site